monkeynator7/monkeynator7/README.md

 :space_invader: About Me:
 I am a Developer from Chile.
 Fluent in :uk: and :chile:.

-- :computer:  I am currently looking for a job as a Full Stack Developer Junior.

 - :books:  I am currently developing skills on: agile methodologies and strengthening my knowledge on Front-End and Back-End with a certified tech developer career by DigitalHouse.